Explainer: How hard-hitting are U.S. Congress subpoenas, contempt citations?

-(Reuters) - U.S. Attorney General William Barr faces the prospect on Wednesday of a vote by a U.S. House committee to hold him in “contempt of Congress.”
+(Reuters) - A U.S. House committee on Wednesday was moving to hold U.S. Attorney General William Barr in “contempt of Congress.”
 What does that mean?

 Congress has significant, if time-consuming, powers to demand witnesses and documents.
 One of these is the contempt citation.